Nationalist politics and ethnic division are major themes in Bosnia’s elections, more than a decade after genocide.

 Dodik has also entered into a “strategic partnership” with Dragan Covic, the Bosnian Croat nationalist leader, to support each others’ calls for greater independence.

-The majority Bosniak Muslims have said they will fight for a united Bosnia-Herzegovina and are seeking a stronger central government, a key condition for European Union membership, which the region is seeking.
+The majority Bosniak Muslims have said they will fight for a united Bosnia-Herzegovina and are seeking a stronger central government, a key condition for European Union membership.

 The latest opinion polls suggest that Dodik’s Alliance of Independent Social Democrats (SNSD) is set to remain the strongest party in the Serb Republic and probably in the country.